snaveenkpndevops/Aws_Terraform_Modules/Readme.md

 6. By following this structure, your Terraform project remains modular, maintainable, and suitable for scaling in production environments.

+## When to use Root Level Directory and when to skip Root Level Directory

 ## Terraform Installation and Configuration

 For detailed instructions on installing Terraform and configuring it for use, please refer to the `terraform.md` file included in this repository.

+## Terraform Standards

+For detailed instructions on Terraform Standards, please refer to the `terraform_standards.md` file included in this repository.